mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 computing methods and the effects of SEUs on digital hardware, have been studied a fair amount in academic literature.
 Several authors have invented a number of approaches to automate TMR, at various levels of granularity, and at various points in the FPGA/ASIC synthesis pipeline.
 This presents an interesting challenge to systematically review and categorise.
-To address this, Williams @Williams2024 proposed the use of a two-dimensional graph, which I have implemented as follows:
+To address this, we propose that all automated TMR approaches can be fundamentally categorised into the following dichotomy:

+- *Design-level approaches* ("thinking in terms of HDL"): These approaches treat the design as _modules_, and introduce TMR by replicating these modules.
+A module could be anything from an entire CPU, to a register file, to even a single combinatorial circuit or AND gate.
+Once the modules are replicated, voters are inserted.
+- *Netlist-level approaches* ("thinking in terms of circuits"): These approaches treat the design as a _circuit_ or _netlist_, which is internally represented as a graph, TMR is introduced using graph theory algorithms to _cut_ the graph in a particular way and insert voters.

 // #let style = (stroke: black, fill: rgb(0, 0, 200, 75))
 // #let x_axis = ("Low-level", "High-level")